ROLE

 By removing shipping complexity and requiring minimal input fields, we expect to see higher casual-seller activation and a more fresh inventory tied to campus seasons.

-PURCHASE & PICKUP
+PURCHASE & PICK-UP

-Social-nature of fashion and thrifting leveraged through DMs for meetups and purchases.
+Social-nature of fashion and thrifting leveraged through DMs for meetups and purchases